skhu101/HumanLiff/README.md

 :open_book: For more visual results, go checkout our <a href="https://skhu101.github.io/HumanLiff" target="_blank">project page</a>

-This repository will contain the official implementation of _HumanLiff: Layer-wise 3D Human Generation with Diffusion Model_.
+This repository contains the official implementation of _HumanLiff: Layer-wise 3D Human Generation with Diffusion Model_.

 <div align="left">